hg-fine-codes/python-study-beginner/tutorial/3_list-tuple-set/list-tuple-set.md

 #### 1.2.6.
 Turn List into Strings

-- Turn a list into strings separated by certain values using string method `join()` and passes the list as argument.
+- Turn a list into strings separated by certain values using string method `.join()` and passes the list as argument.

 To turn the list of `courses` into a string of comma separated values.